StudioEtrange/linuxgsm-docker/README.md

     environment:
       ## Out of the box LGSM
       - LGSM_GAMESERVERNAME=mcserver
+      - LGSM_DEFAULT_CFG_DIRNAME=Minecraft
       - LGSM_UPDATEINSTALLSKIP=UPDATE
       - LGSM_PORT=25565
       - LGSM_MAX_PLAYERS=10
 ```

+## Mandatory configuration

+Some configurations are mandatory

+  * `LGSM_GAMESERVERNAME` is the lgsm server name which must be one value picked from https://github.com/GameServerManagers/LinuxGSM/tree/master/lgsm/config-default/config-lgsm
+  * `LGSM_DEFAULT_CFG_DIRNAME` is the folder which contains lgsm default config files which must be one value picked from https://github.com/GameServerManagers/Game-Server-Configs

 ## Update / Install server game lifecycle